University of Galway at the heart of a global medtech hub

 Our Innovation Office further supports these and other entrepreneurs as they spin-out companies based on discoveries made through our research.

-We help support these companies as they develop their solution and their business, Supports are also in place to help leverage investment and secure FDA and other regulatory approval.
+We help support these companies as they develop their solution and their business.
+Supports are also in place to help leverage investment and secure FDA and other regulatory approval.

 In recent years very successful MedTech companies which have spun out of our university include Aurigen Medical, Atrian Medical, Loci Therapeutics, Tympany Medical, Vetex Medical and Neurent Medical.